geomagpy/IMBOT/README.md

 8 character filenames are a remanence of the 1980's DOS limit for filenames.
 An inherent end-date for usability of this format is obviously 209x, although it is unlikely that this format will be supported that long.

+Preserve flagging information if provided along with the data products.

 A prototype of such automatic system, called IMBOT version 1, is running since 2023 on one-minute and one-second data.